ably/sdk-api-reference/descriptions.md

 ## class Message

-The `Message` object represents an individual message that is sent to, or received from, Ably.
+Contains an individual message that is sent to, or received from, Ably.

 | Method / Property | Parameter| Returns | Spec | Description |
 |---|---|---|---|---|